 We have all heard the old sayings about fresh air and how it affects your well-being.
 It usually comes in the form of sage advice and sounds like something you can take with a grain of salt, but is there truth to this advice?
 There are times in our lives when we might not even see the sun, whether it’s because of our careers, lifestyles, or by choice.
 Although these reasons may have validity, there is some very good research that supports outdoor activities as a viable way to improve your overall health.

 Are You Making the Most of Your Time Outside?

 Of course you go outside as part of your daily routine, but are you making the most of your time outside?
 How can you make that time more productive?
 The reasons for going outside are numerous, whether it be for work, hobbies, recreation, exercise, or relaxation.

-Benefits of Swimming
+Health Benefits of Being Outside

 This blog was written by Thomas Livengood, NIFS Health Fitness Instructor and Personal Trainer.
 To learn more about the NIFS bloggers, click here.